 Presented by Midsumma Festival and Australia Post

-Australia's leading queer art award - experience the virtual tour
+Australia's leading queer art award - submissions for the 2019 art prize are now closed

 Since its inauguration in 2016 the Midsumma and Australia Post Art Prize has quickly established itself as an important award in the ecology of the arts.
 With finalists selected from across the country, the non-acquisitive annual award is a survey of outstanding queer artists working across mediums reflecting their potent personal and political perspectives on the world.